advent06564/refactored-bassoon/README.md

 # refactored-bassoon

-# refractored-basson is a working titile for a script to launch multiple websites of any type at once.
+# refractored-basson is a working title for a script to launch multiple websites of any type simultaneously.

-This is going to be a social media manager script to bring up all social media manager sites that you can access at the same time as you open your browser.
-It helps you keep memory And balance of everything that you have.
+A prototype social media manager script designed to open all social media management sites simultaneously when you launch your browser.
+It helps you keep track of and balance everything you have.

-That's a great question\!
-I can certainly help you create a script to open multiple websites at once.
-This is a very common task in development and automation.
+This script allows you to open multiple websites simultaneously.
+This script is a prevalent task in development and automation.

 ## 💡 Overview of the Solution